Cryogenic energy storage: United Kingdom

-At 250 MWh, the plant would match the storage capacity of the world's largest existing lithium-ion battery, the Gateway Energy Storage facility in California.
+At 250 MWh, the plant could have matched the storage capacity of the world's largest lithium-ion battery at the time, the Gateway Energy Storage facility in California.
 In November 2022 Highview Power stated that they were still trying to raise money "to construct a storage plant in Carrington that has a 30 megawatts capacity and can store 300 megawatt hours of electricity" with commissioning planned for "the end of 2024."

-In 2024, Highview Power announced it had raised £300 million invesments the UK Infrastructure Bank and Centrica and would begin immediate construction of a 50MW/300MWh facility at Carrington.
+In 2024, Highview Power announced it had raised £300 million investments the UK Infrastructure Bank and Centrica and would begin immediate construction of a 50MW/300MWh facility at Carrington.
 Commercial operation is planned to start in early 2026.

 United States

 In December 2019, Highview announced plans to build a 50 MW plant in northern Vermont, with the proposed facility able to store eight hours of energy, for a 400 MWh storage capacity.

 Chile

 In June 2021, Highview announced that it was developing a 50MW / 500MWh storage plant in the Atacama region of Chile.